-If the recent pandemic and disruption has taught as anything it is that businesses need to expect the unexpected.
+If the recent pandemic and disruption have taught us anything it is that businesses need to expect the unexpected.

 The sheer speed, scale and depth of the change brought to personal and working lives is unrelenting and unprecedented.
 But are there lessons can we take from the experience of the last 20 months or so, that can help us improve organisational responses and performance in future periods of rapid and unpredictable change?

 One key area is to proactively build organisational resilience – which means that your teams feel confident to take a risk and step out to face business challenges head-on.
 It’s something that Gartner has identified in their research – where they talk about the need shift the focus from efficiency first to resilience.

 Why?
 Put simply, what were real strengths for organisations in a more stable business environment – stability and process efficiency – quickly became their Achilles’ heel in a fast-moving, highly disruptive world, which was changing daily as opposed to quarterly or 6 monthly.

 The organisations that have thrived through disruption have been the ones that had focused on developing their resilience pre-pandemic.
 With leadership and teams in place that were able to take a more adaptive approach to the Tsunami of change they were facing – and show a real ability to bounce back stronger in the face of it.

 An organisation is a collection of diverse individuals who are grouped together by purpose.